jasdev/nyc-point-free-study-group/README.md

 | 10/28/2019 | [Effectful State Management: Asynchronous Effects][14] |
 | 10/21/2019 | [Effectful State Management: Unidirectional Effects][15] |
 | 10/15/2019 | [Effectful State Management: Synchronous Effects][16] |

-## Format

-We’ll watch the episode on our own before meeting—for now with the remote-only setup—, and then pair through the episode’s exercises and otherwise nerd out amongst friends.

-## Code of Conduct

-Study group sessions are a safe space to learn and grow as an engineer.
-As such, attendees are asked to follow Recurse’s [Social Rules][17] and [Code of Conduct][18].

-## Etceteras

-Jasdev will try his best to keep both the shared calendar and \#[func-programming][19] channel up to date with any schedule changes or skipped weeks.

-If you need to get in touch, DM in iOS Folks or reach out by [email][20].

 [1]:	https://www.pointfree.co
 [2]:	https://maps.apple.com/?address=125%20W%2025th%20St,%20New%20York,%20NY%20%2010001,%20United%20States&ll=40.744740,-73.992678&q=125%20W%2025th%20St&_ext=EiYpXpeGd8BeREAx16L2Kel/UsA53Gys0+ZfREBBIdkh5iZ/UsBQAw%3D%3D